What Planet Has The Largest Ocean

 Trends and Latest Developments

 Popular opinion among scientists is that superionic water is a key component of the interiors of gas giant planets and that it plays a significant role in their magnetic field generation.
-However, there is still much that is unknown about this exotic material, and further research is needed to fully understand its properties and behavior.
+Even so, there is still much that is unknown about this exotic material, and further research is needed to fully understand its properties and behavior.

 Professional insights suggest that future research on superionic water will focus on developing more accurate computational models and conducting more sophisticated experiments.
 Scientists are also exploring the possibility of creating superionic water in larger quantities in the laboratory, which would allow for more detailed studies of its properties.